dengzengxiao/Neovim-Config-For-OIers-Based-On-Lazy-Vim/README.md

 5. Install the Competitive_Companion_2.56.0.crx browser extension
 6. Customize the extension so that the port is 12345

+### If LSP is not working, run :Mason and press X to uninstall clangd
+### Then reinstall clangd by pressing i
+### Then drag the latest release of winlibs.com's compiler into nvim-data/mason/packages

 ## Usage：
 1. Open Wezterm